 September 12, 2019Vertex AI Workbench

-You can now use customer-managed encryption keys (CMEK) to protect data on the boot disks of your AI Platform Notebooks VM instances.
+You can now use customer-managed encryption keys (CMEK) to protect data on the boot disks of your AI Platform Notebooks (now known as user-managed notebooks) VM instances.
 CMEK in AI Platform Notebooks is generally available.
 For more information, see Using customer-managed encryption keys (CMEK).

 September 09, 2019Vertex AI Workbench